-Helping adolescents understand the consequences of risky sexual behaviorJanuary 29th, 2014 by Helen Dodson in Health /
+Helping adolescents understand the consequences of risky sexual behaviorJanuary 29, 2014 by Helen Dodson in Medicine & Health / Health

 (Medical Xpress)—Both parents and health care providers wonder: What is the best way to get through to adolescents about the dangers of risky sexual behavior?
 Research by investigators from Yale School of Medicine and the Yale play2PREVENT Lab finds that both positive and negative messaging may influence adolescent behavior.
 The study is published online in the journal Health Education Research.

 The researchers write that 48% of high school students have had sex, and 6% had sex by the age of 13.
 Beginning sexual activity at an early age increases the risk of multiple partners, unwanted pregnancy, and sexually transmitted infections.
 A full half of all new sexually transmitted infections in the United States occur in individuals aged 15 to 25.

 Among adults, existing research has found that positive-framed messaging is more effective in prevention efforts.
 In this exploratory pilot study, researchers examined the impact of different types of HIV prevention messages on adolescents aged 10 to 14.
 The goal was to determine which was better at persuading them to delay the initiation of sexual activity.

 The team tested both positive or gain-framed messages ("Waiting to have sex until you are older is the safest and most effective way to avoid getting a sexually transmitted infection and to prevent pregnancy"), and a negative or loss-framed message with the same content ("Sex at a young age can lead to sexually transmitted infections, HIV, or pregnancy, which can prevent you from reaching your goals").